qbead/qbeadWebsite/content/book/progpatterns.md

 ```

 As you have seen, the typical syntax rules for the use of a function are to
-put its arguments inside parenthesis immediately after the name of the
+put its arguments inside parentheses immediately after the name of the
 function.
 You might have seen this in math class with trigonometric functions
 like $\sin{(x)}$ or $\cos{(x)}$.

-We can nest functions and use arithmetic operations on the arguements as well.
+We can nest functions and use arithmetic operations on the arguments as well.
 For instance, here
 we will use two more functions, `min` which returns the smaller of two numbers
 and `sqrt` which returns the square root of a given number.
-Could you explain
+Can you explain
 why the value stored in `resulting_number` in the following example is `4`?
 Here is a hint: $\sqrt{5-1}=\sqrt{4}=2$.